AndyObtiva/super_module/README.md

 ```
 In the future, [SuperModule](https://rubygems.org/gems/super_module) could perhaps provide robust built-in facilities for allowing super modules to easily hook into <code>self.included(base)</code> without interfering with [SuperModule](https://rubygems.org/gems/super_module) behavior.

+## What's New?

+### v1.1.0

+ * Brand new `self`-friendly algorithm that ensures true mixing of super module singleton methods into the including base class or module, thus always returning the actual base class or module `self` when invoking a super module inherited singleton method (thanks to [Banister](https://github.com/banister) for [reporting previous limitation on Reddit and providing suggestions](http://www.reddit.com/r/ruby/comments/30j66y/step_aside_activesupportconcern_supermodule_is/))
+ * New `included_super_modules` inherited singleton method that provides developer with a list of all included super modules similar to the Ruby `included_modules` method.
+ * No more use for method_missing (Thanks to Marc-André Lafortune for bringing up as a previous limitation in [AirPair article reviews](https://www.airpair.com/ruby/posts/step-aside-activesupportconcern-supermodule-is-the-new-sheriff-in-town))
+ * New dependency on [Banister](https://github.com/banister)'s [method_source](https://github.com/banister/method_source) library to have the self-friendly algorithm eval inherited class method sources into the including base class or module.
+ * Refactorings, including break-up of the original SuperModule into 3 modules in separate files
+ * More RSpec test coverage, including additional method definition scenarios, such as when adding dynamically via `class_eval` and `define_method`

 ## Feedback and Contribution

 [SuperModule](https://rubygems.org/gems/super_module) is written in a very clean and maintainable test-first approach, so you are welcome to read through the code on GitHub for more in-depth details: